The Lunch ProEst. 2020 · The Lunch Pro since 2023

 In Johanna Burkhard’s “What’s Cooking” column, which I clipped from The Montreal Star’s food section (November 2, 1994), she answers a reader’s request for the iconic recipes for Murray’s Steamed Fruit Pudding and the accompanying Vanilla Sauce.

 Since that 1994 article appeared, countless home cooks have successfully recreated this pudding.
 Even before the restaurant’s closure in 2009, many found their homemade versions indistinguishable from the original.
 The key difference?
-Murray’s steamed individual portions, while the home version uses a single large mold, but the taste remains identical.
+Murray’s steamed individual portions, while the home version uses a single large mold, the taste remains identical.

 Understanding Suet in Traditional British Puddings

-If “steamed pudding” sounds intimidating, don’t worry—it’s simply a traditional cooking method that produces incredibly moist, tender results impossible to achieve through conventional baking.
+If “steamed pudding” sounds intimidating, don’t worry.
+It’s simply a traditional cooking method that produces incredibly moist, tender results impossible to achieve through conventional baking.

 Suet is the secret to authentic British steamed puddings.
 This hard fat (found around cattle kidneys) has a high melting point, creating steam pockets as it melts.
 The result is that signature light, moist texture that defines classic steamed puddings.

 Vegetable suet, developed for vegetarian cooking, performs identically while being more widely available.
 And butter?
-It works just as well—we’ve tested all three options extensively.
+It works just as well.
+We’ve tested all three options extensively.

 Picture of Murray's Restaurant in Sudbury, Ontario

-Murray’s Restaurant in Sudbury, Ontario—one of many locations across Canada
+Murray’s Restaurant in Sudbury, Ontario, one of many locations across Canada

 Postcard containing a map of locations of Murray's restaurants in Toronto